 That’s when I decided to repurpose our children’s books in English by doing the following:

 I would read each book myself first to find vocabulary that I did not know in Spanish.
 I would find their meaning and jot them down on a piece of paper in both Spanish and English.
-This helps my adult brain with memorization, and if you read the 12 ways I learned Spanish outside of the classroom post, you know I am a nerd for this.
+This helps my adult brain with memorization, and if you read my post about ways that I learned Spanish outside of the classroom, you know I am a nerd for this.

 Once I knew all of the words, I would: